rancher-sandbox/docs.rancherdesktop.io/docs/installation.md

 Rancher Desktop requires the following on macOS:

 - macOS Catalina 10.15 or higher.
-- Intel CPU with VT-x.
+- Apple Silicon (M1) or Intel CPU with VT-x.
 - Persistent internet connection.

-Apple Silicon (M1) support is planned, but not currently implemented.

 It is also recommended to have: